European Neighbourhood Policy

 The European Neighbourhood Policy (ENP) is a foreign relations instrument of the European Union (EU) which seeks to tie those countries to the east and south of the European territory of the EU to the Union.
-These countries, primarily developing countries, include some who seek to one day become either a member state of the European Union, or more closely integrated with the European Union.
+These countries include some who seek to one day become either a member state of the European Union, or become more closely integrated with the European Union.
 The ENP does not apply to neighbours of the EU's outermost regions, specifically France's territories in South America, but only to those countries close to EU member states' territories in mainland Europe.

-The countries covered are Algeria, Morocco, Egypt, Israel, Jordan, Lebanon, Libya, Palestine, Syria, Tunisia in the South; and Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine in the East.
+The countries covered are Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria, Tunisia in the South; and Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine in the East.
 Russia has a special status with the EU-Russia Common Spaces instead of ENP participation.
 The EU offers financial assistance to countries within the European Neighbourhood, so long as they meet the strict conditions of government reform, economic reform and other issues surrounding positive transformation.
 This process is normally underpinned by an Action Plan agreed by Brussels and the target country.
 The ENP does not cover countries in the current EU enlargement agenda, the European Free Trade Association or the western European microstates.

 The EU typically concludes Association Agreements in exchange for commitments to political, economic, trade, or human rights reform in a country.
 In exchange, the country may be offered tariff-free access to some or all EU markets (notably industrial goods or agricultural products) and financial or technical assistance.